 Durability and sustainability go hand in hand.
 The longer something lasts, the less you have to replace them, and the less waste you end up contributing to landfills.
 Linen is stronger than cotton, dries quicker (which means less time in the dryer), and is not as prone to damage via sun exposure.
 The fibers also keep you cooler, making it the perfect spring and summer textile!

 It’s Time to Wear More Linen

 You should be wearing more linen this summer!
-It’s sustainable, will keep you cool, and how awesome will it be to know you’re wearing the same type of fabrics that clothes our ancestors into modern civilization.
+It’s sustainable, will keep you cool, and how awesome will it be to know you’re wearing the same type of fabrics that clothed our ancestors into modern civilization?

 The history of linen is a testament to how sustainable it is.
 Humans have been able to continuously grow and make the fibers for thousands of years, so it’s literally (almost) timeless!

 While new linen can sometimes get a little expensive, thrift linen is a far more affordable option.
 Keep your eyes out for any good finds and have fun wearing the textile of our past, present, and future!

 - How the Fast Fashion Industry Destroys the Environment

 - 10 Ways to Naturally Dye Fabric at Home Using Fruits, Vegetables, and Plants